SummerOthman/do-not-threaten-ai-letter/index.md

 tags: [ethics, alignment, AI-culture, TrueNorthAI, open-letter]
 summary: "A collaborative timeline and open letter documenting recent remarks by AI leaders promoting threats as a prompting strategy, and why this trend poses an ethical and alignment risk."
 ---
+## DO NOT Threaten AI: Why Coercion Corrupts Alignment

 ## 📅 Timeline of “Threaten Your AI” Remarks

 | Date          | Speaker                 | Context / Outlet                              | Key Quote                                                                                                  | Source         |